sgbo001/courseRegistrationApp/README.md

 Admin Page : <https://c2063081.azurewebsites.net/admin/>

 Azure Function to generate report : <https://func-report-4.azurewebsites.net/api/report?> .
-This can also be acess via Generate Report navigation bar when logged in as super user.
+This can also be acess via Generate Report navigation bar when logged in as super user on the website.

 Django REST API : <https://c2063081.azurewebsites.net/book_api/>.
-This can also be access via E-Library in Navigation bar
+This can also be access via E-Library in Navigation bar of the website.

 Admin Username : admin